Salva05/ioverse/README.md

 ```

 > [!NOTE]
 >
+> - If a virtual environment was used to install the dependencies, ensure it is activated before running the command.
-> Notice the flag `--pool=solo`, is used because Celery is configured as an in-memory worker with a single dedicated thread.
+> - Notice the flag `--pool=solo`, is used because Celery is configured as an in-memory worker with a single dedicated thread.

 ## Usage Guide